Pork Shoulder, Boston Butt. Ever get confused by the way popular pork cuts are labeled? Fret no more.

-Pork butt and pork shoulder are frequently confused — and misleadingly named — cuts of meat.
+Pork shoulder and pork butt (Boston Butt) are frequently confused — and misleadingly named — cuts of meat.
 Both come from the shoulder (not the rear) of the pig.

 The pork butt is higher on the foreleg, while pork shoulder is farther down with some chest fat and muscle.